 LABEL DESCRIPTION Min-SE Enter the minimum number of seconds the ZyXEL Device lets a SIP session remain idle (without traffic) before it automatically disconnects the session.
 When two SIP devices start a SIP session, they must agree on an expiration time for idle sessions.
 This field is the shortest expiration time that the ZyXEL Device accepts.
 Dialing Interval S Selection Dialing Interval Selection Enter the number of seconds the ZyXEL Device should wait after you stop dialing numbers before it makes the phone call.
 The value depends on how quickly you dial phone numbers.
-PSTN Fail Over ("L" models only) Select this check box if you want to redirect the outgoing calls to the PSTN line (that do not use the Internet) when your SIP account is unregistered or SIP call has failed.
+Bound Interface Name Bound Interface Name If you select LAN or AnyWAN , the ZyXEL Device automatically activates the VoIP service when any LAN or WAN connection is up.
+If you select MultiWAN , you also need to select the pre-configured WAN connections.
+The VoIP service is activated only when the selected WAN connection is up.
 Apply Click Apply to save your changes.
 Cancel Click Cancel to restore your previously saved settings.